zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

   - `internationalizable` : boolean indicating if the value of the attribute is internationalizable (false by default)

-  - `maxsize` : integer providing the maximum size of the string (no limit by default)

 * optional properties for relations :

   - `composite` : string indicating that the subject (composite == 'subject') is composed of the objects of the relations.
 For the opposite case (when the object is composed of the subjects of the relation), we just set 'object' as value.
-The composition implies that when the relation is deleted (so when the composite is deleted), the composed are also deleted.
+The composition implies that when the relation is deleted (so when the composite is deleted, at least), the composed are also deleted.

   - `fti_container`: XXX feed me